 Mountain View is a great place to live and I am proud to have called it home for 17 years.
 Long-time residents and newer members of our community moved to Mountain View for a reason, and we need to keep those reasons top of mind.
 Mountain View is the heart of Silicon Valley.
 We've got a booming economy, a lively downtown, outstanding parks, a network of trails, and so much more.
 The city is on the forefront of many activities including being a founding member of the Silicon Valley Clean Energy Authority, a Transportation Management Agency, a free community-wide shuttle, and tree canopy coverage goals, to name a few.
 It's no wonder so many people want to live here.
 And, it is no wonder that major corporations want to have their headquarters here.

 I am running for City Council because I care deeply about Mountain View and I’m passionate about having it be a great place to live.
-I want to help residents have their voices heard when it comes to what matters most to them.
+I want to help residents and small businesses have their voices heard when it comes to what matters most to them.
 I want to help make our quality of life better.
 I have a heartfelt desire to help people.

 My top priorities are: